 Now Exalate will generate an invitation code.
 This is a unique code that you need to copy on the destination side to complete the connection.
 Click on “Copy invitation code” and save it somewhere.
 Then click “Done”.

-Once you do that, you can still close the window and your connection will be displayed in the “Connections” list with a status called “Pending”.
+Once you do that, you can still close the window, and your connection will appear in the “Connections” list with a status called “Pending”.
 This status will become “Active” once you finish setting up the connection on the Zendesk side.

 Go to the “Connections” screen on the Zendesk side.
 If you are not on this screen, you can still reach it on the left-side menu of Exalate.
 Over there, click “Accept Invitation”.

 This will open up a multi-line text box for you.
-The invitation code you saved earlier needs to be pasted here.
+Paste the invitation code you saved earlier here.
 Once done, click “Next”.

-Now the connection has been established.
-To configure the connection and control what information is sent to the other side, click on the “Configure Sync” button shown below.
+Now the connection is set.
+To configure the connection and control what information should go to the other side, click on the “Configure Sync” button shown below.

 Step 4 – Configure the connection to control what information is shared